Ulpian

 Ulpian (/ˈʌlpiən/; Gnaeus Domitius Annius Ulpianus; c.
-170 – 223 or 228) was a Roman jurist born in Tyre in Roman Syria (modern Lebanon).
+170 – 223 or 228) was a Roman jurist, born in Tyre in Roman Syria (modern Lebanon).
 He moved to Rome and rose to become considered one of the great legal authorities of his time.
 He was one of the five jurists upon whom decisions were to be based according to the Law of Citations of Valentinian III, and supplied the Justinian Digest about a third of its contents.

 Biography

+The Digest, compiled by Justinian I in 530-533 CE, in quoting Ulpian himself, informs that the jurist was born in Tyre, Roman Syria: